 Figure 9-144g—EBCS Response Info Control subfield

+[#2014]

-A value of 0 in the EBCS Request Status subfield indicates that the request for the EBCS traffic stream identified by the Content ID subfield included in the same EBCS Response Info subfield is successful and an EBCS Request Failure Code subfield is not included in the same EBCS Response Info subfield.
-A value of 1 in the EBCS Request Status subfield indicates that the request for the EBCS traffic stream identified by the Content ID subfield included in the same EBCS Response Info subfield is refused and an EBCS Request Failure Code subfield is included in the same EBCS Response Info subfield.A value 1 in the Time To Termination Present subfield indicates that a Time To Termination subfield I included in the same EBCS Response Info subfield.
+A value 1 in the Time To Termination Present subfield indicates that a Time To Termination subfield I included in the same EBCS Response Info subfield.
 A value 0 indicates that the same EBCS Response Info subfield does not contain a Time To Termination subfield.

 A value 1 in the EBCS SP Duration Present subfield indicates that an EBCS SP Duration subfield is included in the same EBCS Response Info subfield.
 A value 0 indicates that the same EBCS Response Info subfield does not contain an EBCS SP Duration subfield.